HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_medium_config.md

 ### JMeter agents

 To run the tests, a distributed AWS/JMeter agents setup consisting of one primary and eight subordinate c5.2xlarge JMeter instances was used.
-Refer to the following JMeter setup details:
+See the following JMeter setup details:

 **c5.2xlarge JMeter instance**